syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Grouping.md

 });
 {% endhighlight %}

-The following code example illustrates the converter used for applying CustomGrouping logic.
+The following code example illustrates the converter used for applying custom grouping logic.

 {% highlight c# %}
 public class GroupConverter : IValueConverter